DLR-SC/corpus-annotation-graph-builder/README.md

 <a name="overview"/>

-Corpus Analytics Graph (CAG) serves as a base framework to create graphs, extend them and analyze them.
+Corpus Analytics Graph (CAG) serves as a base framework for creating graphs, extending them, and analyzing them.

 We use ArangoDB to store the graphs.
 This framework has three main components, located under `cag.graph_framework.components`: